Last updated: May 29, 2009 4:04 PM

 Sub SortSheets() Dim CalcMode As Long Dim myArr() As String Dim sCtr As Long Dim iCtr As Long If ActiveWorkbook.ProtectStructure = True Then MsgBox "Please unprotect this workbook's structure and try again" Exit Sub End If Application.ScreenUpdating = False CalcMode = Application.Calculation Application.Calculation = xlCalculationManual ActiveSheet.DisplayPageBreaks = False ReDim myArr(1 To Sheets.Count) sCtr = 0 For iCtr = 1 To Sheets.Count If Sheets(iCtr).Visible = xlSheetVisible Then sCtr = sCtr + 1 myArr(sCtr) = LCase(CStr(Sheets(iCtr).Name)) End If Next iCtr ReDim Preserve myArr(1 To sCtr) ShellSort myArr For iCtr = 1 To sCtr Sheets(CStr(myArr(iCtr))).Move _ after:=Sheets(Sheets.Count) Next iCtr With Application .Calculation = CalcMode .ScreenUpdating = True End With End Sub '================================================================== Sub ShellSort(List As Variant, Optional ByVal LowIndex As Variant, Optional HiIndex As Variant) 'Translation of Shell's Sort as described in ' "Numerical Recipes in C", 2nd edition, Press et al. 'For large arrays, consider Quicksort.
 This algorithm is at least 'as good up to about 100 or so elements.
 But with 500 randomized 'elements it is about 27% slower than QSort, and looks 'increasingly worse as the array size increases.
 'Dec 17, '98 - David J. Braden Dim i As Long, j As Long, inc As Long Dim var As Variant If IsMissing(LowIndex) Then LowIndex = LBound(List) If IsMissing(HiIndex) Then HiIndex = UBound(List) inc = 1 Do While inc <= HiIndex - LowIndex: inc = 3 * inc + 1: Loop Do inc = inc \ 3 For i = LowIndex + inc To HiIndex var = List(i) j = i Do While List(j - inc) > var List(j) = List(j - inc) j = j - inc If j <= inc Then Exit Do Loop List(j) = var Next Loop While inc > 1 End Sub

-Next, install the Add-In, so you can use it in any workbook.
+Next, install the Add-In, so you can use the sheet navigator in any workbook.